Emergency Dentistry

 • Be Mindful of Your Diet | Limit sugary and acidic foods and drinks that can erode enamel and cause decay.
 Opt for nutrient-rich foods that strengthen teeth and gums.

-• Intervene Early | If you notice something wrong with your oral health, especially if you feel any pain, address it with a visit quickly.
+• Intervene Early | If you notice something wrong with your oral health, address it with a visit quickly.
+This is especially important if you feel any pain.

 Receive Instant Care With Bahr Dental